A Timeline of Vermeer's Life - 1641-1652

 HISTORY

-May 14, Louis XIV became King of France at age 4 upon the death of his father, Louis XIII.
+May 14, Louis XIV becomes King of France at age 4 upon the death of his father, Louis XIII.

-May 18, Queen Anne, the widow of Louis XIII, was granted sole and absolute power as regent by the Paris parliament, overriding the late king's will.
+May 18, Queen Anne, the widow of Louis XIII, is granted sole and absolute power as regent by the Paris parliament, overriding the late king's will.

-May 19, French army destroyed Spanish army at the Battle at Rocroi - Allersheim in France
+May 19, French army destroys the Spanish army at the Battle at Rocroi - Allersheim in France.

 VERMEER'S LIFE & ART